 A Simple Checklist to Understand Slip Accident Responsibility

-Use the checklist below to quickly assess where responsibility is most likely to sit when a slip accident involves flooring.
+Use the checklist below to quickly assess where responsibility is most likely to lie in a slip-and-fall involving flooring.
 This is not a legal ruling, but a practical way to understand risk and responsibility.
 When social media makes wooden floors look effortless, it’s important to balance that with real expectations and find out how long wooden flooring lasts in everyday use.

 Key questionIf the answer is yesIf the answer is no